ptr727/DWSpectrum-LSIO/README.md

 ### Products

-- [Nx Meta IPVMS](https://meta.nxvms.com/) is the developer preview version of [Nx Witness](https://www.networkoptix.com/nx-witness/).
+- [Nx Meta](https://meta.nxvms.com/) is the developer preview version of [Nx Witness](https://www.networkoptix.com/nx-witness/).
 I use Nx Meta to test upcoming product features or changes.
-- [DW Spectrum IPVMS](https://digital-watchdog.com/productdetail/DW-Spectrum-IPVMS/) is the US OEM version of [Network Optix Nx Witness VMS](https://www.networkoptix.com/nx-witness/).
+- [DW Spectrum](https://digital-watchdog.com/productdetail/DW-Spectrum-IPVMS/) is the US OEM version of [Nx Witness](https://www.networkoptix.com/nx-witness/).
 I am based in the US, and I have to use the [Digital Watchdog](https://digital-watchdog.com/) licensed version in production.

 Note, for a Nx Witness container, see [The Home Repot](https://github.com/thehomerepot/nxwitness) project.